Fingerprinting Triangular-Lattice Antiferromagnet by Excitation Gaps: Case of

 The magnetization field-dependence, $M(H)$, shows a monotonic increase for both in-plane and out-of-plane field direction before reaching a saturation with some residual Van Vleck slope.
 Due to a strong easy-plane magnetic anisotropy \cite{Banda_PRB_2018}, the actual saturation in the $c$-direction is beyond the measured field range, which prevents an accurate determination of the saturation field in that direction.
 The estimates of the corresponding in-plane and out-of-plane $g$-factors in (\ref{HZ}) give a factor of $\sim\!5$ between them, according to Ref.~\cite{Banda_PRB_2018}.

 Most importantly, although taken above the ordering temperature, magnetization curves in both principal directions show no traces of the plateau-like features or of any other phase transitions that are emblematic of the triangular-lattice magnets \cite{Starykh_RPP_2015, Seabra_PRB_2011}.
+We note that the presence of such plateau-like phases in the field-evolution would have definitely made the 120$\degree$ part of the phase diagram a prime suspect for the zero-field ground state.
 This lack of the other field-induced phases is also strongly corroborated by the specific heat field-dependence in the in-plane field, which shows no sign of a closing of the excitation gap before the critical point to the paramagnetic state is reached at $H_s^{ab}\!\approx\!4.6$--4.8~T. Together, these facts strongly suggest that the $H$--$T$ phase diagram of CeCd$_3$As$_3$ contains a single magnetically-ordered phase that evolves continuously from the $H\!=\!0$ state.

-To substantiate this statement, we show the specific heat vs temperature data collapse for the fields $0\!\leq\!H\!\alt\!H_s^{ab}$ using the rescaling of the temperature by the gap $\Delta$ and an \emph{ad hoc} multiplicative constant $\alpha$ for $C(T)/T$ at different fields, see Fig.~\ref{fig_collapse}.
+To substantiate this statement, we show the specific heat vs temperature data collapse for the fields $0\!\leq\!H\!\alt\!H_s^{ab}$ using the rescaling of the temperature by the gap $\Delta$ and an {\it ad hoc} multiplicative constant $\alpha$ for $C(T)/T$ at different fields, see Fig.~\ref{fig_collapse}.
 The single fit is by the leading term in the 2D activated behavior, $Ax^2e^{-x}$, where $x\!=\!\Delta/T$, see Sec.~\ref{Sec_asympt} for details.

 In addition, the field-dependence of the excitation gap extracted from the specific heat data in the main text demonstrates a seemingly more subtle, but an essential feature.
 It has a noticeable gradual increase by 20\%-60\% (depending on the fit) from its zero-field value, followed by a rather abrupt closing upon approaching the saturation field.
 This characteristic behavior turned out to be an important distinguishing hallmark of the field-induced transformations in the magnetic excitation spectrum.